Spacial/csstuff/README.md

 - [flair](https://github.com/zalandoresearch/flair): A very simple framework for state-of-the-art Natural Language Processing (NLP)
 - [Argdown](https://argdown.org/): A simple syntax for complex argumentation. [argdown repo](https://github.com/christianvoigt/argdown)
 - [The State of Transfer Learning in NLP](http://ruder.io/state-of-transfer-learning-in-nlp/): This post expands on the NAACL 2019 tutorial on Transfer Learning in NLP.
+- [Install and Use CTRL on Google Compute Engine](https://github.com/minimaxir/ctrl-gce): Set up the CTRL text-generating model on Google Compute Engine with just a few console commands.
+- [Attention Mechanism](https://blog.floydhub.com/attention-mechanism/): In this article, I will be covering the main concepts behind Attention, including an implementation of a sequence-to-sequence Attention model, followed by the application of Attention in Transformers and how they can be used for state-of-the-art results.
+- [Transformers](https://github.com/huggingface/transformers): State-of-the-art Natural Language Processing for TensorFlow 2.0 and PyTorch.

 #### Dictionaries